WalkerAndCoBrandsInc/aws-utilities/README.md

 # AWS Utilities

-Bundle of small utilities programs for use with AWS EB Edit
+Bundle of small utilities programs for use with AWS ElasticBeanstalk

 ## Build